 Many patients hospitalized sepsis develop organ failure, including acute lung injury (ARDS), kidney injury, and cardiovascular dysfunction.
-This study aims to test whether acetaminophen (also known as Tylenol) and ascorbate (also known as vitamin-C) can improve survival for patients with sepsis.
+This study aims to test whether acetaminophen (also known as Tylenol) can improve survival for patients with sepsis.

 Who can be in this study?

 Adults (age 18 and older) admitted to the ICU with sepsis with hypotension or respiratory failure may be eligible for this study.

 - Participants will be randomly assigned to receive Tylenol or usual care.

 - Information will be collected from study participants’ medical records and by phone calls after they leave the hospital at about 3 months